-A 2007 study8 determined pesticide residues in soil and water collected from four cottonproducing areas of Mali, West Africa.
+A 2007 study determined pesticide residues in soil and water collected from four cotton-producing areas of Mali, West Africa.
 Pesticides were detected in 77% of the soil samples and included p,p-DDT and its breakdown products, endosulfan I and II, endosulfan sulfate; and profenofos.
-Farmers in the study area said DDT had not been used in their fields during the past ten years.
+While DDT and other pesticides are common in Africa using old stockpiles for supply, farmers in the study area said DDT had not been used in their fields during the past ten years.